encode/django-vanilla-views/docs/api/model-views.md

 #### form_class

 The form class that should be used for create or update views.
-If set to `None` then a default form class will be used based on the `.model` and `.fields` attributes.
+If set to `None` then a default form class will be used based on the `model` and `fields` attributes.
 Defaults to `None`.

 #### fields

 A list of strings, representing the fields that should be displayed by the form.
-This may be used along with the `.model` attribute, as a shortcut to setting the `.form_class` attribute.
+This may be used along with the `model` attribute, as a shortcut to setting the `form_class` attribute.
 Defaults to `None`.

 #### paginate_by